 Practical information for sewing Alberthe

-Alberthe is therefore a top from fibremood issue no. 29 (year 2024).
+Alberthe is a top from the Fibremood issue 29 (year 2024).
 It is available in paper version in the magazine you can find in physical stores and on the webshop.

 Alberthe is rated difficulty level 3 out of 5 by Fibremood.
-It is perfect for intermediate or resourceful beginner sewists and will be a fun piece to make for the more experienced.
+It is perfect for intermediate sewers or confident beginners and will be a fun piece to make for more advanced sewers.

-It is graded from size XS to XXXL, which corresponds to a size 32 to 60.
-The measurement to consider most for this top is the bust circumference, which ranges from 76cm for XS to 146cm for XXXL.
+It is graded from size XS to XXXL, which corresponds to size 32 to 60.
+The most important measurement to consider for this top is the bust circumference, ranging from 76cm for XS to 146cm for XXXL.

-The Alberthe pattern itself is quite short, just under 58cm for the XS version and up to 73cm for the XXXL version.
-It stops around the small hips depending on your body shape.
-If you want a longer version, I recommend using the lines provided for this purpose to have a top that covers more at the hips or even switch to the dress version!
+The Alberthe model itself is quite short, just under 58cm for the XS version and up to 73cm for the XXXL version.
+It ends around the upper hips depending on your body shape.
+If you want a longer version, I recommend using the lines provided for that purpose to have a top that covers more at the hips or even switch to the dress version!

-In that case, don't forget to check your hip circumference!
+In that case, don’t forget to check your hip measurement!

 - fabric